nidhishmg/devv/README.md

-# Devaki 🤖
+# DEV 🤖

 **Voice-Driven Android Robot Controller with Natural Interaction**

-Devaki is a complete Android application that turns a Samsung tablet into an intelligent robot controller.
+DEV is a complete Android application that turns a Samsung tablet into an intelligent robot controller.
 It combines offline voice recognition, natural text-to-speech, computer vision face tracking, and wireless communication to create a responsive, voice-controlled mobile robot platform.

 ## ✨ Features